brief-ds/brief-ds.github.io/_posts/2025-08-11-first-riscv64-program.md

 |  C      | compressed 16-bit instructions (instead of 32-bit) |
 |  V      | vector      |

-`abi`, or application binary interface, specifies how parameters are passed between function calls.
+`abi`, or application binary interface, specifies how parameters are passed between function calls, for example, whether it takes one 64-bit register or two 32-bit registers to send one 64-bit number.
 For more detail, refer to [The -march, -mabi, and -mtune arguments to RISC-V Compilers](https://www.sifive.com/blog/all-aboard-part-1-compiler-args), part of a blog series.

 This whole SiFive blog series is worth a read: